RogerSik/proxmox-vm-template/README.md

+# proxmox-vm-template

-A simple script to download and a create a cloud init ready Ubuntu LTS vm.
+A simple script to download and create a cloud init ready Ubuntu LTS vm.